 Your aim is to work at the highest pace you can sustain for the full 30secs – on a typical exercise bike, keeping a speed of around 105+rpm is a good target, with the resistance level pushed up to around 40% of max (so on a standard 20 level resistance scale, push up to around level 8).
 This though will be primarily dictated by the particular bike model you’re using, and your own level of conditioning – if in doubt, aim to work at a perceived rate of exertion of around an ‘8/9’ on a 1 to 10 scale on your sprints.

 For the 15secs recoveries, you’ll drop the resistance on the bike right back down, and just keep the pedals turning very slowly while you catch your breath.
 You’ll complete 10 of these 30/15 reps per set – depending on your level of fitness you can build up over time from 1 set to an entire 5 sets, to replicate the demands of a full squash match (taking 2mins rest between each set).

 We’ve got a great further selection of bike sprint sessions and programmes over on the SquashSkills Training app that you can set up and work along with directly on your phone.
-Start your 14-day free trial today to access our full library, and check them out.
+Start your subscription today to access our full library, and check them out.